Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

 holds. \end{thm} This inequality is a novel trade-off relation between $M$ and $H$ for $S$ that refines the previously obtained inequality \eqref{eq:KSMbdd}.
-Combining this with \eqref{eq:KSMlowup}, we obtain the tightest trade-off relation. \begin{thm} The measurement dependence $M$, the hiddenness $H$, and the optimal CHSH value $S_{\rm opt}$ for any separable HV model satisfy
+Combining this theorem with \eqref{eq:KSMbdd}, we obtain the tightest trade-off relation. \begin{thm} The measurement dependence $M$, the hidden information $H$, and the CHSH value $S$ for any factorizable model satisfy